Billy Hill (gangster): Phone tapping

 In late 1956 Home Secretary Gwilym Lloyd George authorised the tapping of Hill's phone.
 At the time gang warfare had broken out in London between Hill and erstwhile partner in crime, Jack Spot.
 In 1956, Spot and wife Rita were attacked by Hill's bodyguard, Frankie Fraser, Bobby Warren and at least half a dozen other men.
-Fraser and Warren were given seven years for their acts of violence.
+Fraser and Warren were sentenced to seven years in prison for their acts of violence.

 The Bar Council approached the police and requested the tapes to provide evidence for an investigation into the professional conduct of Hill's barrister, Patrick Marrinan.
 Sir Frank Newsam, Permanent Secretary at the Home Office, allowed them access.
 When this use of tapping powers was revealed to Parliament in June 1957, Leader of the Opposition Hugh Gaitskell demanded a full explanation.
 Rab Butler pledged that it would not be a precedent and that he would consider withdrawing the evidence and asking the Bar Council to disregard it.

 Marrinan was subsequently disbarred and expelled by Lincoln's Inn but Butler was forced to appoint a committee of Privy Counsellors under Sir Norman Birkett to look into the prerogative power of intercepting telephone communications.

 "Big Edge"

-In the 1960s Hill was busy fleecing aristocrats at card tables.
+In the 1960s, Hill was busy fleecing aristocrats at card tables.
 In Douglas Thompson's book The Hustlers and the documentary on Channel 4, The Real Casino Royale, the club's former financial director John Burke and Hill's associate Bobby McKew, claimed that John Aspinall worked with Hill to cheat the players at the Clermont Club.
 Some of the wealthiest people in Britain were swindled out of millions of pounds, thanks to a gambling con known as "the Big Edge".

 Marked cards could be discovered too easily; instead the low cards were slightly bent across their width in a small mangle before being repackaged.
 High cards were slightly bent lengthwise.
 Hill's card sharks were introduced to the tables by Aspinall; they could read whether a card was high, low or an unbent zero card (10 to king) thus gaining a 60–40 advantage.
 The final stage involved "skimming" the profits from the table to avoid attention.
-On the first night of the operation, the tax-free winnings for the house were £14,000 (2007: £280,000).
-According to McKew, the 18th Earl of Derby lost £40,000 (2014: £) in one night.
+On the first night of the operation, the tax-free winnings for the house were £14,000 (equivalent to £ in 2023).
+According to McKew, the 18th Earl of Derby lost £40,000 (equivalent to £ in 2023) in one night.

 The club's former financial director John Burke quit in late 1965, a year into the scam.
 He had been tipped off about an investigation but Aspinall was determined to carry on.
 Aspinall no longer had someone to deal with "the dirty end" of the operation.
 After two years' operation the Big Edge was closed.
-Hill respected Aspinall's decision, and the partnership dissolved.
+Hill respected Aspinall's decision, and the partnership was dissolved.